Blog Layout

 • Bring activities/reinforcers with you to the gathering - You can bring a bag with you that is filled with reinforcing toys/activities or sensory regulatory stimuli.
 Some examples can include: Picasso tiles, slime, putty, play-dough.
 Bring enough so you are not using the same activity for the entire duration of the event.
 This will help keep the attention of the child.

-• Use Caution with gifts - If you’re nearing a holiday where a toy will be given use caution to not use the gifting of the toy as a reinforcer.
-A child may begin to perseverate (to focus exclusively) on the toy and loose focus on the event itself.
+• Use caution with gifts - If you’re nearing a holiday where a toy will be given, use caution to not use the gifting of the toy as a reinforcer.
+A child may begin to perseverate (to focus exclusively) on the toy and lose focus on the event itself.
 Additionally, the length of time also serves as a diminished reinforcer.
 “I love a good piece of Portillo’s Chocolate cake,” shared Sumita, “but if you tell me I have to wait a whole month before you’re going to give it to me, I’m going to be a lot less motivated.”
 Instead, consider redirecting your child and reiterate that gifts are for fun and not necessarily for any type of behavior.
-Again the length of time is what is key here between action and reward.
+Again, the length of time is what is key here between action and reward.

 Travel